 When will the Tawatinâ Bridge open?

-The shared-use path (SUP) will be open in 2019.
 The pedestrian portion of the structure will be approximately the same height as the former Cloverdale Footbridge.
 A concrete cycling track will run down the middle, flanked by wood slat pedways on both sides, echoing the feel of the former bridge.
 The bridge will also include lookout decks.

 Will the Valley Line have an effect on residential property values along the alignment?